lizkil-dev/Rap-Names-Api/README.md

 # 100Devs Rapper API
+ A webpage showing off name information about a rapper

 ### Link to project: https://lizkil-rap-names-api.herokuapp.com/

-### A webpage showing off information about a rapper

 ### Tech used: HTML, JavaScript, Node
 I built out a simple HTML frontend and a server to serve all of the static files like CSS and JavaScript files.
 I tested the API with Postman.
 The API serves JSON data to the frontend and displays it on the DOM.